 Some schools offer places via a lottery, where everyone who applies has an equal (subject to fair banding) chance of being considered, which may encourage applications.

-The tables include the percentage of offers which are of schools a) within or b) outside the local authority to which the application was made.
-These are calculated as a proportion of all offers, including those made to non-applicants (see table notes).
+The data includes the number and percentage of offers which are of schools a) within or b) outside the local authority to which the application was made.
+These are calculated as a proportion of all offers, including those made to non-applicants (see the metadata document).

-Places at schools such as UTCs and studio schools, whose intake is in year 10 (at age 14 years) are not allocated via the co-ordinated admissions process and therefore are not included in these figures.
+Places at schools such as UTCs and Studio Schools whose intake is in year 10 (at age 14), and other schools who do not offer places via the co-ordinated admissions process, are not included in these figures.

 This release is the latest in an annual series with releases from 2011 onwards available on Statistics: school applications .

 However, information on primary level preferences is only included from 2014 onwards.